John Eldon Smith: Rebecca Turpin

 In 1956, shortly after graduating from high school, Rebecca Turpin married Joseph Ronald Akins, a technician and an engineer who worked for Southern Natural Gas.
 They had three daughters together by 1960.
-In 1973, Akins accused his wife of trying to murder him, leading to their divorce by the next year.
+In 1973, Akins accused his wife of trying to murder him, once by poison and another time by enlisting in her two eldest daughters' help to suffocate him with a pillow, leading to their divorce by the next year.
 Akins remarried to Juanita Knight, an elementary schoolteacher.

 Subsequent to the divorce, Rebecca relocated to North Miami Beach, Florida, with her daughters, where she met John Eldon Smith, an insurance salesman who was also a native of Miami.
-The two of them were soon married.
-Subsequently, Smith adopted the moniker 'Anthony Isalldo Machetti' (often shortened to Tony Machetti) because his wife thought the name had a 'mafia' ring to it.
+The two of them married on July 1, 1974.
+Subsequently, Smith adopted the moniker 'Anthony Isalldo Machetti' (sometimes shortened to Tony Machetti) and offered multiple explanations for the name change, including that his wife liked that the name had a 'mafia' ring to it, that the name sounded similar to a machete one might use to navigate Florida's swamps, and that the name would be more memorable for clients if he were to start an insurance-selling business.
 Rebecca changed her own name to Rebecca Akins Smith Machetti.
 Smith and his wife Rebecca had aspirations of living a life of luxury in North Miami Beach, with Smith adopting an identity as a hitman to fund the lifestyle.

 When Rebecca realized that her daughters were the beneficiaries to Ronald Akins's life insurance policy, she decided to murder him in order to cash in on it.
 Rebecca stood to gain $53,000 from Akins's murder.